Natural Remedies for Hypothyroidism

 Your gut contains friendly bacteria that make compounds that protect you from common chronic diseases.
 It also houses unfriendly microbes that produce inflammatory compounds that promote disease.
 Dysbiosis (a condition in which there is an imbalance of the microorganisms within

-A change from a low-fat and high-fiber diet to a “Western diet” (high sugar, high fat, low fiber) made a difference in their microbiota composition unfavorably changes gut microflora.
+For participants in a study, the change from a low-fat and high-fiber diet to a “Western diet” (high sugar, high fat, low fiber) made a difference in their microbiota composition and unfavorably changed their gut microflora.
 31 Foods rich in fiber impact the immune regulation and have anti-inflammatory effects.
 32

 This is especially important if you have Hashimoto’s.
 Autoimmune diseases often alternate between flare-ups and remission.
 Overcrowding your schedule increases the risk for more flare-ups.
 Some symptoms of hypothyroidism may persist even if an individual is taking the correct dose of thyroid medication.33 Hypothyroidism can cause depression and mood swings.
 Take time to care for yourself physically, mentally, and spiritually.

 There is much you can do to lower your risk for hypothyroidism.
 If you do get it, treat it, and adopt the strategies outlined in this article to reduce your risk for complications.
 Hypothyroidism can have serious consequences and should be treated by a competent health care professional.

 © 2018 – 2021, Wildwood Sanitarium.
 All rights reserved.